 Republic Wireless has a variety of Motorola phones and uses the Sprint network.
-Plans start at $10/month for voice only, to $25/month for unlimited 3G and $40/month for unlimited 4G.
+Plans start at $15/month for voice and text only, with data for $5 more.
 Several readers have told me they swear by Republic Wireless!
-Republic Wireless is an an awesome deal if you don’t need a Samsung or Apple phone!
+Republic Wireless is an awesome deal if you are OK with Android phones.

 Ting is a cell phone service provider where you only pay for as much as you use.
 Go to their site and plug in your usage numbers from your last three bills to see if it can save you money.
 I talk on my cell phone for about 500 minutes per month, send and receive about 500 texts (wow, I had no idea it was that many), and use about 500MB of data.
 With these usage numbers, I could save about $100 per year by switching to Ting vs. T-Mobile.